SDS-Profile-Management-Group/sds-pms/README.md

 # Profile Management System
 This is a web application developed for a Final Year Project.

-The system allows users to manage their profiles with support for different user roles such as students, staff, and administrators.
+The system allows users to manage their profiles with support for different user roles, as well as being the university's attempt at a local Microsoft Team alternative.

 Built with Laravel, it follows the MVC architecture and includes basic authentication and role-based access control.